wp-plugins/wp-advertize-it/readme.txt

     * suppress the ad widget
     * suppress the footer

+You can also create your own sidebar ads by using the new ad image widget:

+* Add the widget to the sidebar.
+* Upload an image, select an image from the media library or just type in a URL pointing to an image
+* Specify a description (shown when the image doesn't load and as tooltip on mouseover)
+* Specify a link URL which will be opened when clicked
+* Decide whether to maximize the width of the image and whether to open the link in  a new window.

 == Installation ==

 1. Upload the folder `wp-advertize-it` to the `/wp-content/plugins/`